Etelburg - Digital Pasts. Analog Futures. I.

-As a result of his research Gabor started to create and refine a tool, and product group, which revolutionize and spread the importance of the hand in terms of writing, drawing, painting, etc. The project's mission is to mix the values of the past with the advantages of future technologies so that the achievements of humanity in this area can be sustained, appreciated and valued by future generations.
+As a result of his research, Gabor started to create and refine a tool, and product group, which revolutionize and spread the importance of the hand in terms of writing, drawing, painting, etc. The project's mission is to mix the values of the past with the advantages of future technologies so that the achievements of humanity in this area can be sustained, appreciated and valued by future generations.
 The primary goal is to grant availability to a broad spectrum of users.
-To achieve this goal, Gabor and his team is planning to create multiple models to make it useable for users of every age.
-The combination of analog values with digital values is the key.
+To achieve this goal, Gabor and his team are planning to create multiple models to make them useable for users of every age.
+The combination of analogue values with digital values is the key.

-,,Our mission is to save handwriting for future generations and to define the writing tool that will stand proudly for centuries to come.
-To fulfill our goal, we need to understand the object, using habits of the new generations and to clarify the necessity of handwriting for them.
-During our research we use different qualitative research methods from different point of views."
+"Our mission is to save handwriting for future generations and to define the writing tool that will stand proudly for centuries to come.
+To fulfil our goal, we need to understand the object, use the habits of the new generations and clarify the necessity of handwriting for them.
+During our research, we use different qualitative research methods from a different point of view."

 In 2019 Etelburg launched a four-stage crowdfunding project called “D.P.A. and F.”.

 After some long brainstorming sessions, we have decided to start with a simple, yet elegant, durable writing instrument, available as a fountain pen and a rollerball.
 The main goal of project D is to get financial support for the upcoming P, A and F projects.

 The pen “D” is a classic, elegantly shaped pen.
 It belongs to the family of cigar-shaped pens.
 This design is meant to properly represent the old golden age of handwriting.
 We’ve added some twists, such as the unusual barrel ring and modern materials, to bring this pen into the world of modern writing instruments.

 The length of the pen is 136,4 mm and the width is 14 mm, which results in a nice, unisex writing instrument suitable for everyone.
 It’s well balanced whether you use it with a cartridge or with a converter.